Plebs (TV series)

-Plebs is a British comedy series broadcast on ITV2.
-It was first broadcast in March 2013, and is produced by Tom Basden, Caroline Leddy, Sam Leifer and Teddy Leifer.
-It stars Tom Rosenthal, Ryan Sampson, Joel Fry (Series 1–3), and Jonathan Pointing (from Series 4), who play young residents of ancient Rome (plebs were ordinary non-patrician citizens of Rome).
+Plebs is a British sitcom broadcast on ITV2.
+It was first broadcast in March 2013, and was produced by Tom Basden, Caroline Leddy, Sam Leifer and Teddy Leifer.
+It stars Tom Rosenthal, Ryan Sampson, Joel Fry (series 1–3), and Jonathan Pointing (from series 4), who play young residents of ancient Rome (plebs were ordinary non-patrician citizens of Rome).
 The format has been compared to The Inbetweeners, Up Pompeii and Chelmsford 123.
 The first series, comprising six episodes, was broadcast between 25 March and 22 April 2013.
 Three subsequent series of eight episodes each were broadcast between 22 September and 3 November 2014, between 4 April and 16 May 2016, and between 9 April and 21 May 2018.
 A fifth series was commissioned with Rosenthal, Sampson and Pointing all returning.
 The fifth series started on 30 September 2019, ending on 11 November 2019.
-On 30 April 2020 it was confirmed the series would end with a feature-length special.
-Due to the pandemic, filming was delayed but eventually completed in May 2022.
+On 30 April 2020, it was confirmed the series would end with a feature-length special.
+Due to the COVID-19 pandemic, filming was delayed but eventually completed in May 2022.

-The show makes comical use of anachronistically modern parlance and concepts in a historical setting and uses predominantly ska/rocksteady music during all the opening and closing titles and during each episode as background music.
+The show makes comical use of anachronistically modern parlance and concepts in a historical setting.
+It predominantly uses ska/rocksteady music, during all the opening and closing titles, and during each episode as background music.

 Premise

-The show initially follows new arrivals from the provinces Marcus, Stylax, and their slave Grumio, as they deal with daily life in Ancient Rome.
+The show initially follows new arrivals from the provinces Marcus, Stylax, and their slave Grumio, as they deal with daily life in ancient Rome.
 Marcus and Stylax work in the scriptorium of a grain company with their manager, Flavia, the water-carrier Aurelius, and communications officer Claudius.
-They live next door to two Britons: Cynthia, an aspiring actress, and her slave Metella, with their ever unscrupulous landlord a constant thorn in their sides.
+They live next door to two attractive young British women: Cynthia, an aspiring actress, and her slave Metella, with their unscrupulous landlord a constant thorn in their sides.

-Cynthia and Metella departed in Season 3, and introduces Delphine, a woman from Gaul, who begins a relationship with Marcus.
+The third series saw the departure of Cynthia and Metella, and the introduction of Delphine, a young woman from Gaul, who begins a relationship with Marcus.

 The fourth series replaces Stylax, who is crushed to death, with a new character, Jason, played by Jonathan Pointing and gives Aurelius a leading role.
 The four endeavour to run a bar in a renovated public toilet.